-The answers above don’t stand out to the employer because they aren’t about the employer and why you chose them.
-They make one of two mistakes:
+The examples of bad answers above don’t stand out to the employer because they aren’t about the employer and why you chose them.
+The answers make one of two mistakes:

-- Those answers, above, focus on the benefit of the job to you.
+- Those answers focus on the benefit of the job to you.

 While the employer probably wants you to be happy in the job, they don’t care about the benefit to you at this point.
 They want to know the benefit to them if they hire you.